mo-gregmunday/climate-data-challenge-22/README.md

 <img src="courtroom_temp.png" height="400">

 Figure 2.
 An example projected time series to 2080 of air temperature at Newport Immigration and Asylum Centre, under RCP8.5.
+Jumps in the data are visible, and are due to the nature of the UKCP datasets being time-sliced into 20 year chunks over the scenario.

 Tabulated temperature projections for all court building locations in England and Wales are available at: